emberjs/ember-qunit/README.md

   var component = this.subject();
   equal(component.state, 'preRender');

-  // appends the component to the page this.append();
+  // render the component on the page this.render();
   equal(component.state, 'inDOM');
 });
 ```